HTTP Request

 JSON

-.Data Path When selecting the JSON response type, I can configure the path of the desired data.
+.Data Path When selecting the JSON response type, you can configure the path of the desired data.
 For example, when the response returns this data:

 {